BigBrotherWatchingYou/Booknote/computer-structure&opponents.md

 - FOR EXAMPLE: if a memory has a 4GB capacity, and a 32-bit Word Length , then : the width of AB and DB is 32-bit

+## Bus
+- using Bus structure in computer system makes it easier to unitilize, and reduce  quantity of info-transport-line.
 ### Data bus (DB)
 1. transport CPU data to Storage or I/O.etc  (and vice versa)
 2. the width of